TechnologyBrewery/artifacts-poetry-plugin/README.md

 # Artifacts Poetry Plugin

 ## Description
-The Artifacts Poetry Plugin is used to print out all direct and transitive package dependencies of a python project.
+The Artifacts Poetry Plugin is used to deploy all direct and transitive package dependencies of a python project to an alternate repository.
+The plugin requires the use of a pyproject.toml and generated poetry.lock file.
+All dependencies must be installed in poetry's local artifacts cache.

 ## Requirments
 Poetry >= 1.6.0